sbuehler7524/Battleship_ForkProject2/Documentation/documentation project 2 581.md

 During each round, the active player selects a grid position to fire at.
 If the chosen grid position aligns with an enemy ship's, that ship is damaged.
 Once every slot of a given ship has been hit, the ship will sink.
 Once all ships of a given player have been sunk, the game ends, and the player with one or more remaining ships is declared the winner.
 This game is designed to be run on either a single device or on two devices & players are expected to hand off control of the device between rounds.
+Players can also chat with one another and if they want to play solo, they can choose the difficulty level of the computer.

 **Prerequisites:**